 - Entice people with extras

-To continue the boutique shop theme, put some background music on and have refreshments available.
+To continue the boutique shop theme, put some background music on similar to the ones from Cloud Cover Music and have refreshments available.
 People are much more likely to stop if your garage sale looks inviting.
 You could get a family member to provide drinks, or even open a lemonade stand to lure people in.

 By following these tips you and your family should have a great garage sale.
 Hopefully you have had a fun day, sold most of your items, and anything left over can be sent to a charity shop.